thoughtbot/ruby-science/book/solutions/extract_decorator.md

 ### Drawbacks

-* Decorators must keep up-to-date with their component interface.
+* Decorators must keep up to date with their component interface.
 Our decorator follows the summarizer interface.
 Every decorator we add for this interface is one more class that will need to change any time we change the interface.
-* We removed a concern from `Survey` by hiding it behind a decorator, but this may make it harder for a developer to understand how a `Survey` might return the hidden response text, as that text doesn't appear anywhere in that class.
+* We removed a concern from `Survey` by hiding it behind a decorator, but this may make it harder for a developer to understand how a `Survey` might return the hidden response text, since that text doesn't appear anywhere in that class.
 * The component we decorated had the smallest possible interface: one public method.
 Classes with more public methods are more difficult to decorate.
-* Decorators can modify methods in the component interface easily, but adding new methods won't work with multiple decorators without metaprogramming like `method_missing`.
+* Decorators can modify methods in the component interface easily, but adding new methods won't work with multiple decorators without meta-programming like `method_missing`.
 These constructs are harder to follow and should be used with care.